for work

 rehabilitation centre

-and retraining courses
+and participation in retraining courses

 equipment